maildev/maildev/README.md

 ## Ideas

-Please submit any ideas or feature requests [here](https://github.com/djfarrelly/MailDev/issues/new) or contact me on [twitter](http://www.twitter.com/djfarrelly).
+If you're using MailDev and you have a great idea, I'd love to hear it.
+If you're not using MailDev because it lacks a feature, I'd love to hear that too.
+Add an issue to the repo [here](https://github.com/djfarrelly/MailDev/issues/new) or contact me on [twitter](http://www.twitter.com/djfarrelly).

 ## Contributing

-Please submit bugs and new features using [Github issues](https://github.com/djfarrelly/MailDev/issues/new).
+Any help on MailDev would be awesome.
+There is plenty of room for improvement.
+Feel free to [create a Pull Request](https://github.com/djfarrelly/MailDev/issues/new) from small to big changes.

 To run **MailDev** during development:

     # grunt-cli is needed by grunt; ignore this if already installed
     npm install -g grunt-cli
     npm install
     grunt dev

 The `grunt dev` task will run the project using nodemon and restart automatically when changes are detected.
 SASS files will be compiled automatically on save also.
 To trigger some emails for testing run `node test/send.js` in a separate shell.
-Other notes:

-* Please make changes on a new branch, i.e. `git checkout -b some-new-feature`
-* Try to be consistent with the coding style of the project
-* Please lint your code before submitting a pull request: Run `grunt jshint`
+Please run jshint to your lint code before submitting a pull request; run `grunt jshint`.

 ## Changelog